A picturesque stroll through the Bernese countryside

 Once atop, a dirt track first skirts the forest perimeter before plunging into the beech woods.
 Here and there, some scattered oaks, solitary ashes, and even valiant chestnut trees are revealed.
 The atmosphere is imbued with woodland freshness, while the trail is adorned with reddish hues, a consequence of the abundant deposit of dead leaves, remnants of the past season.

-At this point, your climb from the lake totals only about a hundred meters.
+At this point, your ascent from the lake totals only about a hundred meters.
+However, this is not insignificant for such a short distance.

 From here, the road beginning its gentle descent weaves its way through the wood.
 The deep green of the young beech leaves sharply contrasts with the reddish carpet of dead leaves, creating a striking spectacle of nature in transition.